MSc in Mathematical Modelling and Scientific Computing

 Course start date

 English language requirement

 Oxford's M.Sc. in Mathematical Modelling and Scientific Computing aims to train graduates with a strong mathematical background to develop and apply their skills to the solution of real problems.
 By the end of the course students should be able to formulate a well posed problem in mathematical terms from a possibly sketchy verbal description, carry out appropriate mathematical analysis, select or develop an appropriate numerical method, write a computer program which gives sensible answers to the problem, and present and interpret these results for a possible client.
 Particular emphasis is placed on the need for all these parts in the problem solving process, and on the fact that they frequently interact and cannot be carried out sequentially.

-Applications for the M.Sc. should be made via the University's online graduate admissions form which you can find at stage 9 of the application guide.
-Prospective applicants are encouraged to read the whole graduate application guide before applying.
+Applications for the M.Sc. should be made via the University's online graduate admissions form which you can link to from the University page about the M.Sc. in Mathematical Modelling and Scientific Computing (click on the "How to apply" tab and then on the blue "apply" button at the bottom of the page).
+Prospective applicants are also encouraged to read the graduate application guide before applying.

 The University page about the M.Sc. in Mathematical Modelling and Scientific Computing provides information about deadlines for application to the course, the selection criteria, the fees for the course and the colleges which accept students on the course.
 Students whose native language is not English or whose first language is English but are not nationals of the UK, Ireland or a majority English-speaking country recognised by UK Visas and Immigration (UKVI), will be required to demonstrate English language proficiency at the higher level or to request an English language test waiver.
 For more details see the University page about English language proficiency.

 Enquiries about the course should be directed to the Course Director, Dr Kathryn Gillow, email: @email.